 We or our hosting provider collect various general data and information on each access of our website by a data subject or an automated system.
 These general data and information are stored in the log files of the server.
 The following may be recorded (1) browser type and version used, (2) operating system used by the accessing system, (3) the web page from which the accessing system reaches our website (so-called referrer), (4) the sub-pages which are called up on our website by an accessing system, (5) the date and time of the access to the website, (6) the IP address, (7) the Internet service provider of the accessing system and (8) other similar data and information which are used to prevent danger in case of attacks on our IT systems.

 When using these general data and information, we or our hosting provider draw no conclusions about the data subject.
-This information is rather required to (1) correctly display the contents of our website, (2) optimise the contents of our website and the advertising of same, (3) ensure the continuous functionality of our IT systems and the technology of our website and (4) to be able to provide the law enforcement agencies with the information necessary for law enforcement in case of a cyber attack.
+This information is rather required to (1) correctly display the contents of our website, (2) to ensure the continuous functionality of our IT systems and the technology of our website and (3) to be able to provide the law enforcement agencies with the information necessary for law enforcement in case of a cyber attack.
 The server log file data are stored separately from any personal data provided by a data subject.

 If you are contacting us (e.g. by e-mail, telephone or social media), the user data are processed in accordance with Art 6, Para.
 1 (b) GDPR to deal with the enquiry.
 The data provided by the user may be stored in a customer relationship management system (“CRM system”) or a similar enquiry system.